-In 2016 American Eagle Outfitters was the proud a supporter of Pittsburgh Pride in 2016 for the fourth year.
+In 2016 American Eagle Outfitters was the proud a supporter of Pittsburgh Pride (where their HQ are) for the fourth year.
 They designed limited edition “Love is Love” t-shirts, underwear and temporary tattoos that were sold in select stores and online.
 100% of sales were donated to InterPride.

 Note: since 1999, Abercrombie & Fitch has sued American Eagle Outfitters at least three times for allegedly copying its designs and its advertisements.
 On all occasions, American Eagle prevailed in court under the statement that A&F cannot stop American Eagle from presenting similar designs, since such designs cannot be copyrighted in the United States.
 Nevertheless, American Eagle clothing designs have since trended away in appearance from Abercrombie & Fitch designs.